 We find this a lot in politics, but Republicans and Democrats aren’t the only ones who twist words for their own convenience.

 What’s the difference between being tactful and being misleading?

 In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.
 In him was life; and the life was the light of men.
 And the light shineth in darkness; and the darkness comprehended it not.

-Dr Holly Ordway is Professor of English and faculty in the M.A. in Apologetics at Houston Baptist University; she holds a PhD in English from the University of Massachusetts Amherst.
+Dr. Holly Ordway is Professor of English and faculty in the online M.A. in Apologetics at Houston Baptist University, specializing in cultural and imaginative apologetics.

 She is also a Fellow of the Word on Fire Institute.